HemeshDJ/Pipelined-Processor/README.md

 ## Output
 Files Output.txt, ODache.txt and ORF.txt will be generated in the output directory i.e. output/
 - Output.txt will contain the stats of the execution.
-- ODache.txt will contain the final Dache.
+- ODache.txt will contain the final data cache.
-- ORF.txt will contain the final RF.
+- ORF.txt will contain the final register file.